 11. At what times do you imagine that we would abstain from sex?

 12. How important do you envision sex being in our relationship?

 13. Have you ever had any extremely negative or traumatic experiences with sex?
-If so, what work have you done in this area and how do you think it will affect our sexual relationship?
+If so, what work have you done in this area, and how will it affect our sexual relationship?

 14. Are you committed to regularly setting aside time to talk about our sexual relationship?

 15. How will we negotiate it if one of us wants to do something sexually that the other is uncomfortable with?